oracle-livelabs/partner-solutions/sample-livelabs-templates/create-labs/labs/1-labs-git-hub-get-started-install-configure/1-labs-git-hub-get-started-install-configure.md

 Before you get started, you should submit your new LiveLabs workshop request by sending an email to [livelabs-help-community_us@oracle.com](livelabs-help-community_us@oracle.com) for the Oracle LiveLabs team to review.
 Submitting a workshop informs the Oracle ecosystem that you are working on a workshop and submits your idea to the Workshop Council.
 We urge you not to delay this step.
 There are hundreds of workshops already, this step is important to help us preserve the quality and integrity of the workshop catalog.

-1. Provide all the below required *Workshop Basic Information*.
+1. Download this [Submit Workshop Details document](https://objectstorage.us-ashburn-1.oraclecloud.com/p/Vi68eJYNv_M4E-j-lE2-2cWItoiOG8dLZOUWSZBaHoj248RB0xGjBH8An8S4ehTd/n/id05dmgeno0f/b/partner-solutions/o/Submit_Workshop_Details_v1_072222.xlsx) and provide all the below required *Workshop Information*.
 Failure to provide all the details will prevent your workshop from being approved.

 	-	*Workshop Title:* Choose a descriptive title up to 200 characters.
 Do not include the word "Workshop" or "Lab" and use "Oracle Speak".
 Choose a title that users would recognize or understand.
 Do not use abbreviations ("Autonomous Database" not "ADB") and start the title with an imperative verb ("Build" not "Building").
 	-	*Workshop Abstract:* Provide the workshop abstract details **thoroughly** as it is used for approval by the workshop council.
 Workshops are reviewed by the workshop council for adherence to current Oracle messaging.
 If you do not provide enough details, the council may revert back for more details and this may delay your workshop approval.